-The following table indicates the instantaneous change in the Group's loss after taxation that would have arisen upon changes to foreign exchange rates to which the Group had exposure at the balance sheet date, assuming all other risk variables remained constant.
+The following table indicates the instantaneous change in the Group's loss after taxation that would have arisen upon changes to foreign exchange rates to which the Group had exposure at the end of the reporting period, assuming all other risk variables remained constant.
 Such exposure relates to the portion of United States dollars borrowings which is unhedged, and other assets and liabilities, such as deposits and future contract payments, denominated in foreign currencies.

-2009 2008

-Increase / (decrease) in foreign exchange rate Decrease / (increase) in loss after taxation \$ million Decrease / (increase) in loss after taxation \$ million
+Increase/ (decrease) in foreign exchange rate 2010 Decrease/ (increase) in loss after taxation \$ million 2009 Decrease/ (increase) in loss after taxation \$ million

-US dollars 1% 17 27
+US dollars 1% 11 17

-(1%) (17) (27)
+(1%) (11) (17)

-Euros 10% - 4

-(10%) - (4)

-Japanese yen 10% 3 5
+Japanese yen 10% 4 3

-(10%) (3) (5)
+(10%) (4) (3)

-Results of the analysis as presented in the above table represent an aggregation of the instantaneous effects on the Group's loss after taxation measured in the respective functional currencies, translated into Hong Kong dollars at exchange rates, based on direct quotes, prevailing at the balance sheet date for presentation purposes.
+Results of the analysis as presented in the above table represent an aggregation of the instantaneous effects on the Group's loss after taxation measured in the respective functional currencies, translated into Hong Kong dollars at exchange rates, based on direct quotes, prevailing at the end of the reporting period for presentation purposes.

-The sensitivity analysis assumes that the change in foreign exchange rates had been applied to re-measure those financial instruments held by the Group which expose the Group to foreign currency risk at the balance sheet date.
+The sensitivity analysis assumes that the change in foreign exchange rates had been applied to re-measure those financial instruments held by the Group which expose the Group to foreign currency risk at the end of the reporting period.

-The analysis has been performed on the same basis for the years ended 31 December 2008 and 2009.
+The analysis is performed on the same basis for 2009.